sreevalsansmenon/academic-kickstart/content/home/experience.md

     location = "Kerala, India"
     date_start = "2016-01-01"
     date_end = "2016-06-01"
-    description = """Worked for Department of Space, Government of India."""
+    description = """Worked for Department of Space, Government of India.
+Robotic machining - ABB robot was used to achieve the goal of microabrasive jet machining for surface integrity improvement of electric discharge machined micro components."""

 +++